-- Look for fuller-shaped skirts and wide-leg trousers to balance your frame while avoiding tapered styles.
+- Balance can be achieved with fuller-shaped skirts and wide-leg trousers while avoiding tapered styles.

-- Skirts and dresses that flare out below the hip (e.g. “fit and flare” styles) add curves to your lower half to create balance.
+- Skirts and dresses that flare out below the hip (e.g. “fit and flare” styles) add curves to your lower half.

-- More than any other shape, you can rock bright colors and prints on the lower half of your body.
+- More than any other shape, you can rock bright colors and prints on the lower half of your body (you supermodel, you).

 - Avoid tops and jackets that add volume.
-Frills, ruffles, poof sleeves, overly blouson styles, large lapels and double breasted jackets all make you look bigger on top.
+Frills, ruffles, poof sleeves, overly blouson styles, large lapels and double breasted jackets all make you look bigger on top, throwing off visual harmony.

 - You look great in almost any pant, including styles that are difficult for the majority of women, such as gauchos, capris and harem pants.W